Simple and tasty homemade rolled sushi or Maki-zushi filled with Nova lox and tender asparagus. Full instructions with step-by-step pictures.

 This is the final part on my Sushi Tub posts.
-It was a fun but hectic morning for me preparing all the inari-zushi, maki-zushi, onigiri, and oden using the soup from simmering the abura-age for the inari-zushi for lunch.
+It was a fun but hectic morning for me preparing all the Inari-zushi, Maki-zushi, Onigiri, and Oden for lunch.
 It was worth it though, as my 3 very appreciative taste testers ate them all.
-I did however, managed to save a few inari-zushi for the bento boxes, as I had made 16 of them.
+I did however, managed to save a few Inari-zushi for the bento boxes, as I had made 16 of them.

 I really like this sushi tub which was purchased in Japan some years back.
 It is the perfect tub for mixing the sushi rice.
 The tub has a very pale color when new.
 The color deepens with use and the wood grains become darker and more visible.
 The tub should be moistened before use so that the cooked rice does not stick to it.
 The bare wood absorbs excess moisture from the rice and vinegar, leaving the rice perfect for making sushi.

-For this much of sushi and rice cakes, I cooked 3 cups of rice grains with 3⅓ cups of water.
-I reserved about 2 cups of cooked rice (which is roughly 1 cup of uncooked rice grains) for the onigiri.
-In a small bowl combine 3 tablespoons rice vinegar, 1½ tablespoons sugar, and 1 teaspoon salt.
+For this much of sushi and rice balls, I cooked 3½ cups (700g) rice grains with 4½ cups (1080ml) water.
+I reserved about 2 cups of cooked rice (which is roughly 1 cup (200g) rice grains) for the Onigiri.
+In a small bowl combine 7 tablespoons rice vinegar, 5 tablespoons sugar, and 1½ teaspoon salt.
 Stir until sugar and salt dissolve.
 Then transfer cooked rice to moistened sushi tub.
 Pour vinegar mixture over rice.
 Stir gently to mix with a spatula taking care not to mash the rice.

 Fan the rice as you mix.
 This cools the rice slightly so that it can be handled.
 Fanning also gives the rice a glossy sheen.
 Cover tub with a wet dishtowel so that rice does not dry out.

-I made 3 maki rolls using smoked salmon (lox) and 3 peeled asparagus cooked for 2-3 minutes in lightly salted water.
+I made three Maki-zushi using smoked salmon (lox) and 3 peeled asparagus cooked for 2-3 minutes in lightly salted water.
 Place nori on makisu (sushi mat).
-Spread a thin layer of rice on the nori, leaving about 1″ of nori uncovered at the end furthest away from you.
-Place filling about ¼ way up length of nori.
-Put thumbs behind the sushi mat, holding the fillings with the other fingers in front, lift sushi mat and start rolling.
+Spread a thin layer of rice on the nori, leaving about one ince nori uncovered at the end furthest away from you.
+Place filling about a quarter way up length of the nori.
+Put thumbs behind the sushi mat.
+Holding the fillings with the other fingers in front, lift sushi mat and start rolling.
 Use mat to help shape the roll.

 - 3 tbsp rice vinegar